ABOUT ME :

-My name is Rania Labib, I'm a mom to three beautiful children, a PhD candidate at Texas A&M University, a professor of record at Texas A&M and an assistant professor at Prairie View A&M University.
-I have been teaching various undergraduate and graduate courses at both universities for the past four years.
+My name is Rania Labib, I'm a mom to three beautiful children and an assistant professor at Prairie View A&M University.
+I have been teaching various undergraduate and graduate courses at both Texas A&M and Prairie View A&M universities for the past five years.

-I'm an educator and researcher, I have studied at Texas A&M which is a top 20 graduate program.
+I'm an educator and researcher, I have studied at Texas A&M which is a top 20 graduate architecture program in the United States.
 I educated myself on many computer science topics through completing certificate programs from top universities in Switzerland, Spain, and the USA.
 I am forever a student at heart.
 Architecture, technology, and people are my favorite subjects and I aspire to connect them through my research and teaching.
-Over the last few years, my research interests have transitioned from daylighting design to building performance simulations, high-performance building design, coding, data analytics, and robotics
+Over the last few years, my research interests have transitioned from daylighting design to building performance simulations, high-performance building design, coding, data analytics, artificial intelligence, and robotics.

 Specific research interests: Smart buildings that communicate with each other via embedded devices (IOT) to facilitate occupants comfort, simulation tools in the early stages of the design process especially tools used for energy analysis and prediction of daylighting performance and its effect on cooling load and occupants comfort, and advanced daylight redirecting systems.